Help for battery baby Devon

 I only wish Devons insides were looking as good as his outsides.
 He is still very much at risk with his airway being so tenuous.
 So there is still a very long way to go yet but we might be able to come home to Tauranga Hospital while we wait for the next stage to start.

-Got a question for the page owner?19 questions have been asked already.
+Want to get in touch with Rachael Sayers?19 questions have been asked already.
 Check them out and ask yours here.

 Want to display a QR code that links to this page?Grab a QR Code